foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/board/emsdp.rst

 - Buttons, LEDs and switches

-The DesignWare ARC EM Software Development Platform contains the following components:
+The DesignWare |emsdp| contains the following components:

 - FPGA